This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

 The basic process for making vinegar from produce trimmings:

-Dissolve 5 to 15 grams yeast in a small amount of tepid water in a clean and sterilized one-quart or larger glass jar.
+Dissolve 5 to 15 grams yeast in a small amount of tepid water in a clean and sterilized glass jar, one quart or larger.

 Wait at least 10 minutes to ensure yeast is beginning to foam.